-Chandra Reddy, Ph.D.
-Dean, Director of Research and Administrator of Extension 125 Farrell-Westbrook, Research and Extension Complex
+Chandra Reddy, Ph.D., Dean and Director of Land Grant Programs 125 Farrell-Westbrook, Research and Extension Complex

 Mission Statement: The School of Agriculture and Consumer Sciences fosters and integrates teaching, research, and extension.
 By providing quality science-based education, the School enables individuals of diverse backgrounds to achieve advancements within family, food, and agricultural systems, thereby improving lives in Tennessee, the nation, and the global society.